 Assistive Technology Focus: Sip and Puff Devices

-Sip and Puff (or SNP) devices allow folks who are unable to use a manual device access computers and other vital technology.
+Most types of assistive technology require the use of one’s hands, motor capacity, or mobility in another part of the body to use computer devices and the internet.
+Sip and Puff (or SNP) devices enable individuals who are unable to use a manual device to access computers and other essential technology.
 Users “take a sip” or “blow a puff” of air into a wand that resembles a straw to create air pressure.
-This air pressure sends a signal to the device and ignites certain commands–just like a keyboard or mouse.
-Depending on the type of SNP and how a user calibrates it, a puff may allow them to navigate through elements on a webpage, and then a sip may open links and activate buttons.
+This air pressure sends a signal to the device, igniting specific commands — just like a keyboard or mouse.
+Depending on the type of SNP and how a user calibrates it, a puff may enable them to navigate through elements on a webpage, while a sip may open links and activate buttons.

 Here’s a video that outlines the incredible technology that allows folks with motor disabilities to access technology and have independence:

-Hi I’m Charlotte and I’m Jared’s mom.
-Jared is an amazing young man he has a great sense of humor.
+<p>Hi I’m Charlotte and I’m Jared’s mom.
+Jared is an amazing young man he has a great sense of humor. </p></p>

-He loves spending time on the computer and interacting with people around the world and also with us as a family at home.
+around the world and also with us as a family at home.

-Jared was born with cerebral palsy and it affects him physically, but mentally and intellectually he’s very smart.
+h cerebral palsy and it affects him physically, but mentally and intellectually he’s very smart.</p>

 Jared uses the sip-and-puff to access his computer.

-The sip-and-puff sends a signal to Jared’s environmental control unit on his wheelchair which sends a signal to the Tash switch which sends a signal to the Intellikeys switch then the Intellisense sends a wireless signal to Jared’s computer that controls a software program called Switch Access.
+trol unit on his wheelchair which sends a signal to the Tash switch which sends a signal to the Intellikeys switch then the Intellisense sends a wireless signal to Jared’s computer that controls a software program called Switch Access.

 Switch Access allows Jared to do anything on his computer by choosing options from a pop-up menu that scans through several choices when he gets to the option he wants he then uses his sip-and-puff to make the selection.